BLCM/OpenBLCMM/windows-processing/README.md

 and a collection of DLL files (ten of them, currently).
 These can be zipped up and distributed!

+**Note:** The compilation process will currently complain about a `sun.java2d.d3d.D3DRenderQueue.flushNow` method not being found, but that *is* required to be in the native-image config files, otherwise selecting the main folder dropdown in file dialogs will crash the EXE.

 ### Installing/Using Those Components

 This is pretty straightforward.
 Note that GraalVM/Liberica Native Image